-I used to think that if you do Son-Rise perfectly, your child will have no option but to recover (as in, be fully “cured” of autism).
-I did this in order to motivate me to play perfect Son-Rise and put all of me behind the goal of Joaquin’s recovery.
+I used to think that if you do Son-Rise perfectly, your child would have no option but to recover (as in, be fully “cured” of autism).
+I made this belief in order to motivate myself to play perfect Son-Rise and put all of me behind the goal of Joaquin’s recovery.
 I took this belief in an attempt to feel like I have control.

-Early this year, during our stay at the Autism Treatment Center or America for our Intensive program, I was confronted with this belief.
-During that week, Joaquin “regressed” in such a dramatic way, I soon started to judge myself and fear others’ judgment.
-I was afraid that people would judge my efforts and performance based on looking at Joaquin’s progress.
+Early this year, during our stay at the Autism Treatment Center or America for our Son-Rise Intensive program, I was confronted with this belief.
+During that week Joaquin “regressed” in such a dramatic way, I soon started to judge myself and fear other people’s judgment.
+I was afraid that everybody would judge my efforts and performance based on looking at Joaquin’s progress.

 I have come a long way from there during these last eight months.

-I also have come to understand deeply the attitude that is at the core of Son-Rise… Way beyond the techniques taught, which to me are simply ways of putting us (people attempting to connect with an autistic child), in touch with the right attitude.
+I also have come to understand deeply the attitude that is at the core of Son-Rise, way beyond the techniques taught—which to me are simply ways of putting us (people attempting to connect with an autistic child) in touch with the right attitude.
 Even joining, I believe, is really more for me than for Joaquin.
-Joining an autistic child in his exclusive behavior is for me to get in touch with love and acceptance for him, and when I do… that’s when he chooses to connect with me.
-It’s not about him noticing that I’m joining him and feeling accepted.
+The purpose of joining an autistic child in his exclusive behavior is for me to get in touch with love and acceptance for him.
+And when I do, that’s when he can choose to connect with me.
+It’s not about him noticing that I’m joining him and then feeling accepted.
 It’s not our external actions that matter, but what we’re feeling inside.
 Autistic children read vibration, and they don’t seek acceptance.
 Those are my beliefs, of course.

-This morning, as Joey prepared to go out on a hike with Joaquin, and confessed to me that he was feeling guilty about doing this instead of “therapy” in the romper room, I told him many things.
+This morning, as Joey prepared to go out on a hike with Joaquin and confessed to me that he was feeling guilty about hiking together instead of doing “therapy” in the Romper Room, I told him many things.
 One I wanted to share is this:

-I believe that Raun Kaufman needed to recover from autism to the extent he did because us, parents of today, needed that evidence in order to dare to believe that love and acceptance are the way.
+I believe that Raun Kaufman needed to recover from autism to the extent he did because us, parents of today, needed the evidence of his “full recovery” in order to dare to believe that love and acceptance are the way.
 When you start your journey as a parent of an autistic child, you are full of fear.
-And there’s no way that most of us would trust this course of action, should we not have the evidence and promise of a potential full recovery.
+And there’s no way that most of us would trust this course of action—love—should we not have the evidence and promise of a potential full recovery.
 That’s what we’re after when we begin.